hardbyte/python-can/README.md

 This module provides controller area network support for [Python][4].

+## Quickstart

+On linux to create a virtual can interface using socketcan run the following:

+    :::bash
+    sudo modprobe vcan
+    sudo ip link add dev vcan0 type vcan sudo ifconfig vcan0 up

+`ifconfig` should reveal a new vcan0 interface.
+Fire up wireshark and watch this new interface.

+Then spam your new bus:

+    :::python
+    import time
+    import can
+    can.rc['interface'] = 'socketcan_native'
+    from can.interfaces.interface import Bus
+    can_interface = 'vcan0'

+    def producer(id):
+        """:param id: Spam the bus with messages including the data id.""" bus = Bus(can_interface)
+        for i in range(10):
+            msg = can.Message(arbitration_id=0xc0ffee, data=[id, i, 0, 1, 3, 1, 4, 1], extended_id=False)
+            bus.write(msg)
+        # Issue #3: Need to keep running to ensure the writing threads stay alive. ?
+        time.sleep(1)

+    producer(10)

+![Wireshark Screenshot][7]

 ## Installation

 A Controller Area Networking interface is required for `python-can` to do